wenjoy/Technology-forward/dev_tools.md

     # resize panel see [this](https://dev.to/michael/resizing-panes-in-tmux-2da7)
     :resize-pane -D (Resizes the current pane down by 1 cell)

+    # change panel layout
+    Prefix + Space
+    will cycle through 5 available panel layouts, see [this](https://superuser.com/questions/493048/how-to-convert-2-horizontal-panes-to-vertical-panes-in-tmux) get more

+    # change title
+    Just for people who came here by searching how to change the title of a tmux session:

+    `Ctrl + B, $` == `tmux rename-window -t <window> <newname>`

+    This will give you a prompt, where you can rename the active session.

+    To change the active window use komma instead:

+    `Ctrl + B, ,`

 ## vim
 `:w !sudo tee %` why this works? see [this](https://stackoverflow.com/questions/2600783/how-does-the-vim-write-with-sudo-trick-work)